 We first compare our method with prior \textbf{user profiling frameworks} for personalized dialogue and retrieval-augmented generation, including \textsc{PAG} \citep{richardson2023integrating}, \textsc{HSumm} \citep{zhong2024memorybank}, and \textsc{Recursumm} \citep{wang2025recursively}.
 Details of these baselines are provided in Appendix~\ref{sec:e2e_baselines}.
 We additionally evaluate two ablations: \textsc{No Personalization}, which performs view-change prediction without user profiles or historical records, and \textsc{Retrieval-only}, which conditions the predictor on raw retrieved records without profile construction.

 Next, we conduct a more detailed comparison across different retriever-profiler combinations.
 For \textbf{retrieval} variants, we compare embedding-based strategies evaluated in Section~\ref{sec:results_retrieval} (\textsc{BGE-Post} and \textsc{HyDE}), a sparse retrieval baseline using the post as the query (\textsc{BM25-Post}), and heuristic baselines (\textsc{Random} and \textsc{Recent}).
 For \textbf{profiling} variants, we consider three approaches to user profile construction: (i) \textsc{Demographic}, which extracts demographic attributes from retrieved records using \texttt{GPT-4.1-mini} \citep{hackenburg2025levers, salvi2024conversational}, (ii) \textsc{Base Profiler}, an instruction-tuned LLM without additional training prompted to summarize retrieved records, and (iii) \textsc{DPO Profiler}, our profiler trained via DPO (Section~\ref{sec:profiler_training}). \paragraph{Results} Table~\ref{tab:e2e_results} shows that existing personalization frameworks transfer poorly to view-change prediction.
 These methods primarily aim to generate user-aligned responses or compress a user’s history, and generic profiles can even hurt performance for \texttt{Llama-3.1-8B-Instruct} and \texttt{GPT-4o-mini} compared to \textsc{No Personalization}.
-In contrast, our framework yields consistent gains across predictors, achieving a $+13.77\%\text{p}$ absolute improvement on \texttt{Llama-3.3-70B-Instruct} over \textsc{No Personalization}, indicating that task-oriented, trainable profiling is crucial for personalized persuasion prediction.
+In contrast, our framework yields consistent gains across predictors, raising F1 on \texttt{Llama-3.3-70B-Instruct} from $0.3284$ (\textsc{No Personalization}) to $0.4661$, indicating that task-oriented, trainable profiling is crucial for personalized persuasion prediction.